Splitter Theorems for Graph Immersions

 \section{$k$-edge-connected graphs, $k$ even}

 We will assume the graphs are undirected and finite, which may have loops or parallel edges.
-For $X\subset V(G)$, we use $\delta_G(X)$ to denote the edge-cut consisting of all edges of $G$ with exactly one endpoint in $X$, the number of which is called the {\it size} of this edge-cut, and is denoted by $d_G(X)$.
-When $G$ is connected we refer to both $X$ and $X^c (=V(G)\setminus X)$ as {\it sides} of the edge-cut $\delta (X)$.
-An edge-cut is called {\it trivial} if at least one side of the cut consists of only one vertex.
-Note that graph is $k$-edge-connected (internally $k$-edge-connected) if every edge-cut (non-trivial edge-cut) has size $\ge k$.
+For $X\subset V(G)$, we use $\delta_G(X)$ to denote the edge-cut consisting of all edges of $G$ with exactly one endpoint in $X$, the number of which is called the \emph{size} of this edge-cut, and is denoted by $d_G(X)$.
+When $G$ is connected we refer to both $X$ and $X^c (=V(G)\setminus X)$ as \emph{sides} of the edge-cut $\delta (X)$.
+An edge-cut is called \emph{trivial} if at least one side of the cut consists of only one vertex.
+We call an edge-cut of size one a \emph{cut-edge}.
+Note that graph is $k$-edge-connected (internally $k$-edge-connected) if every edge-cut (non-trivial edge-cut) has size at least $k$.
 For distinct vertices $x, y \in V(G)$, we let $\lambda_G({x,y})$ denote the maximum size of a collection of pairwise edge-disjoint paths between $x$ and $y$.
+By a \emph{$t$-vertex}, we mean a vertex with degree $t$.
+For $X$ and $Y$ distinct nonempty subsets of $V(G)$, we denote the set of edges with one end in $X$ and the other end in $Y$ by $E_G(X, Y)$, and its size by $e_G(X, Y)$.
 Whenever the graph concerned is clear from the context, we may drop the subscript $G$.
-In Section \ref{intro} the notion of graph immersions was introduced.
+If either set is a singleton, say \( X = \{x\} \) and \( Y = \{y\} \), we may abbreviate \( E(X, Y) \), \( e(X, Y) \) to \( E(x, Y) \), \( e(x, Y) \), or to \( E(x, y) \), \( e(x, y) \) if both sets are singletons.
+In \cref{intro} the notion of graph immersions was introduced.